derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/11/2025 16:23:58 : 3 Database Admins walked into a NoSQL bar.
+15/11/2025 16:19:37 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Unix is user friendly.
-It's just very particular about who its friends are.
+What did the Java code say to the C code?
+A: You've got no class.
 <!-- replace-with-joke ends -->